How to Set Career Goals in the New Year

 As in life, consistency is key to making meaningful changes in your career.
 Be sure to revisit your list often - even when you know you haven’t made any progress - just to remember what’s there and why.
 Then, share your goals with a friend, mentor, supervisor, or anyone you know who’s invested in your success, and schedule regular checkpoints to check your progress together.
 Your shared accountability will then help you stay focused–while another person’s lived experience may guide or shape your career goals in ways you hadn’t previously thought of.

-Looking to make a career change in 2023?
-See which tech roles you’ll qualify for in 10-28 weeks of live online learning plus professional career success coaching with Emory Tech Bootcamps Powered by Fullstack Academy.
+Looking to make a career change in 2024?
+See which tech roles you’ll qualify for in 10-28 weeks of live online learning plus professional career success coaching with Fullstack Academy.
 Find your program today!